 Addressing Community Concerns

 The Steamship Authority recognizes the importance of addressing community concerns related to ferry service.
 This includes issues such as traffic congestion, noise pollution, and the impact of ferry operations on the environment.
-The SSA actively engages with local communities to find solutions that minimize negative impacts and maximize the benefits of ferry service.
+Day to day, the SSA actively engages with local communities to find solutions that minimize negative impacts and maximize the benefits of ferry service.
 This includes participating in community meetings, conducting environmental impact assessments, and implementing mitigation measures to address specific concerns.
 The Steamship Authority is committed to being a responsible and responsive member of the Martha's Vineyard community.

 Tips and Expert Advice for Ferry Travel